 - We Have Reserves: Their battle droid factories produced billions upon billions of soldiers, and at low cost.
 They consistently outnumber the Republic clone troopers throughout the war.
 Leading to:

 - Well-Intentioned Extremist: Though it can't be said for what's seen of them in the films (or all of them), many of the Separatist systems seceded from the Republic because they disliked how corrupt the system had become and genuinely wanted to improve it, as radical as their methods may have been.
-The ones who seceeded because of Republic taxation are somewhat less justified (depending on how you view taxes), but still a valid reason.
+The ones who seceded because of Republic taxation are somewhat less justified (depending on how you view taxes), but still a valid reason.
+Others, such as most of the Separatist Council, merely joined out of greed or a lust for power.

 - You Have Outlived Your Usefulness: As soon as Palpatine created the Empire, he dispatched Darth Vader to kill the Separatist leaders and ordered Tarkin to root out and destroy any remaining loyalists.
 The Empire would later use the orbit of Geonosis as a construction yard for the Death Star for a few years.
 Immediately afterwards, they sterilized the planet, killing off most of its population, in order to keep the Death Star a secret.